-3.3.1 At the discretion of the course educator a student may be granted the right to re-submit a failed assignment within a reasonable time-frame, the proviso being that the maximum grade for a resubmitted assignment shall be a Conceded Pass (50%).
+3.3.1 At the discretion of the course educator, and in line with the course terms, a student may be granted the right to re-submit a failed assignment within a reasonable time-frame, the proviso being that the maximum grade for a re-submitted assignment shall be a Conceded Pass (50%).
+Students shall receive no more than one CP per paper (ie, one assignment per paper given a CP) in order to pass the paper.